aviharos/oee/README.md

 ## Demo

 You can try the OEE microservice as described [here](https://github.com/aviharos/momams#try-momams).
+A YouTube tutorial is also available that guides you through the live demo.

 ## Testing